£25.00 – £55.00

 The Beech Tree is a large, vigorous deciduous tree with a broad, spreading crown.
 Leaves are oval with wavy edges, yellow-green in spring, bright green in summer and turning bronze in autumn and winter.
 Flowers are small, and fruits ripen in autumn to give edible nuts.

-Bare root option now available for preorder with estimated delivery early november.
+Bare root option now available until march.

 |When to plant||